FernandesMF/FernandesMF/README.md

 Hey there! :D

-I'm Mário Fernandes (he/his), I am a physicist and also a machine learning engineer!
+I'm Mário Fernandes (he/his), I am a Physicist and also a Machine Learning Engineer.

-I currently work as a Machine Learning Engineer at Via Varejo, and I am also about to finish my PhD in quantum information/computation.
+I currently work as a Machine Learning Engineer at Via Varejo, and I recently finished my PhD in Quantum Information/Computation.

-I'm always eager to learn new things!
+See you around!